Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 Step (i) involves evaluating momentum averages over the first Brillouin zone.
 However, the presence of $\delta$ functions and the Cauchy principal part $\mathcal{P}$ makes these expressions well defined only in the continuum limit.
 To regularize them on finite grids, we introduce the regularized forms:

 with $\sigma$ a small positive smearing parameter.

 In step (ii), the dynamical variables are propagated to $t_{i+1}$ using their values and derivatives at $t_i$.
-We employ explicit Runge–Kutta (RK) schemes, including second-order (RK2), fourth-order (RK4), and the adaptive fifth-fourth-order Dormand–Prince method (RKDP54)~\cite{Dormand1980}.
+We employ explicit Runge-Kutta (RK) schemes, including second-order (RK2), fourth-order (RK4), and the adaptive fifth-fourth-order Dormand-Prince method (RKDP54)~\cite{Dormand1980}.
 Unlike RK2 and RK4, RKDP54 adjusts the timestep $\Delta t_i$ dynamically to maintain the local error below a specified threshold, estimated from the difference between fourth- and fifth-order solutions.
-Implementation details are provided in Appendix~\ref{app: Explicit time-propagation}.
+Implementation details are provided in Supplementary Section 8 (see also Table S1).

 In step (iii), relevant physical observables are computed.
 For example, the macroscopic polarization is

 which captures linear and nonlinear optical transitions at zero momentum.
 The number of photoexcited electrons is